Sonora ONLY Vehicle Import Permit

 The Sonoran cities of Rocky Point (Puerto Peñasco), Guaymas, San Carlos, Hermosillo, Bahia de Kino, Caborca, Father Kino Missions, Magdalena and Santa Ana are all located in the Mexico Free Zone and Vehicle Import Permits are not required for travel to these destinations.

 If you plan to drive further than kilometer 98 and/or East of Mexican Federal Highway No. 15, you will need to purchase a temporary importation permit (TIP) to legally drive in Mexico.
 If you are only traveling in the Mexican state of Sonora, you can purchase a 'Sonora Only' TIP at a reduced cost.

-You can buy a Sonora-Only TIP for your auto, RV and boat/watercraft.
+You can only buy a Sonora-Only TIP for your auto (not available for RV and boat/watercraft).

 Please note: Mexpro has no affiliation, authority or connections with Banjercito.